Chinese vs Mandarin 🤔 What’s the Truth?

 It’s that simple!

-But of course there’s more to discover!
-Lots more.
+But of course, there’s more to discover!

 Firstly check out what people think of the language spoken in Shanghai, as Nathan takes us on a tour of the great city.

-Of course if you have more, comment below, we’ll always be here to help you!
+We’ll always be here to help you!

 Do All Chinese Speak Mandarin?

-The birthplace of Mandarin was actually in Chengde, 3 hours north of Beijing and is widely spoken throughout China.
+The birthplace of Mandarin was actually in Chengde, 3 hours north of Beijing and is widely spoken throughout mainland China.

 DID YOU KNOW – because of this we offer courses in Chengde allowing our students to speak, and be exposed to, the most standard Mandarin in all of China.
 There are no foreigners in Chengde either which make it the perfect place to learn Chinese.